 The Canon AE-1 Program is a fantastic film camera.
-This page will discuss the top 5 lenses to use with the Canon AE-1 Program.
+Below are the top 5 lenses to use with the Canon AE-1 Program.

-Down below the best Canon lenses, are split up by type of photography and price.
-Many impressive lenses available used, a handful of them are collectible.
+Down below the best Canon lenses are split up by type of photography and price.
+Many impressive lenses are available on the used market.

 Kit Lens and Standard Primes